shogunxam/dualmonitortool/README.txt

 DisMon has problems on Windows 7 when the (initial) primary monitor is disabled.
 Also on Windows XP, the task bar does not move with the primary monitor.

+The dll plugin files used by DualWallpaperChanger must be unblocked (Properties->Unblock) before they can be used.